Islamic State 'Beatle' pleads guilty to murdering U.S. hostages | Law-Order

 Appearing before U.S. District Judge T.S.
 Ellis at a hearing in Alexandria, Virginia, Kotey pleaded guilty to the murders of U.S. journalists James Foley and Steven Sotloff and aid workers Kayla Mueller and Peter Kassig.
 The charges carried potential death sentences, but U.S. authorities have advised British officials that American prosecutors will not seek the death penalty against Kotey.

 Ellis said that under a tentative arrangement between U.S. and British authorities, Kotey could be transferred to Britain after 15 years' imprisonment.
-There he could face more charges that could extend the term of his imprisonment.
+The Justice Department said in a statement that given that Kotey agreed to life imprisonment without parole, if the sentence he serves in the U.K. is less than life for any reason, Kotey agreed "to be transferred back to the United States to serve the remainder of his sentence."
 Ellis added that as part of the plea, Kotey had agreed to "full complete and truthful" cooperation with U.S. and foreign government investigators and to supervised meetings with members of the families of hostage victims.

 Kotey was a citizen of the UK, but the British government withdrew his citizenship.
 He belonged to a four-member Islamic State cell nicknamed "The Beatles" because of their British accents.
-The cell allegedly took part in graphic Islamic State videos posted online showing beheadings of foreign hostages.
+The cell was suspected of taking part in graphic Islamic State videos posted online showing beheadings of foreign hostages.

 A 24-page indictment includes a lengthy list of acts of torture that Kotey is accused of inflicting on hostages, including electric shocks with a taser, forcing hostages to fight each other and beatings with sticks and waterboarding.